Latest on the spread of the coronavirus around the world

 * Russia’s medical equipment delivery to the United States drew anger from critics at home who pointed out severe shortages at home.

-* A record 6.6 million Americans filed for unemployment benefits last week, and another four states told residents to stay at home - orders which now affect more than 80% of Americans in 39 states.
+* A record 6.6 million Americans filed for unemployment benefits last week, and another four states told residents to stay at home - orders which now affect more than 80% of Americans in 39 states as cases in the country rose to 213,144, with the death count at 4,513.

-* The presidents of United States and Brazil discussed cooperation as Brazil’s health minister warned that infection rates and lack of medical supplies were a big concern.

-* Brazil confirmed its first indigenous coronavirus case deep in the Amazon rainforest.

-* Colombian health workers took to the streets of Bogota to show support for colleagues and protest what they say are salary delays amid the pandemic.

-* Mexico’s president urged companies to keep paying workers or face public scorn, even as criticism of his economic management grows.
+* The pandemic’s mounting death toll besieged New York City morgues and hospitals struggled to treat thousands of infected patients.

+* Canada faces “a critical week” in fighting the coronavirus, a senior official said, as the death toll jumped 21% to 127.

-* Mainland China logged fewer new infections on Thursday, but measures restricting movement were tightened in some areas due to a fear of more imported cases.
+* Mainland China logged fewer new infections, but measures restricting movement were tightened in some areas due to a fear of more imported cases.

 * India will pull out of a three-week lockdown in phases, Prime Minister Narendra Modi said as officials battle to contain the country’s biggest cluster of infections in New Delhi.

-* Facing calls to declare a state of emergency, Japan’s prime minister was derided on social media for instead offering people cloth masks, pointing to growing frustration with his handling of the crisis.
+* Facing calls to declare a state of emergency, Japan’s prime minister was derided on social media for instead offering people cloth masks.

-* Indonesia’s coronavirus death toll rose to 170 on Thursday, passing South Korea as the country with the highest number of recorded fatalities in Asia after China.
+* Indonesia’s coronavirus death toll rose to 170, passing South Korea as the country with the highest number of recorded fatalities in Asia after China.

 * WHO expects the number of cases in Malaysia to peak in mid-April, saying there are signs of a flattening of the infection curve.

-* Singapore suffered its fourth death on Thursday, a day after it reported a record number of new cases that took its total to 1,000.
+* Singapore suffered its fourth death, a day after it reported a record number of new cases that took its total to 1,000.

-* The United Nations and Western allies are pointing to coronavirus to push Yemen’s combatants to agree to fresh talks to end a war that has left millions vulnerable to disease.
+* Saudi Arabia imposed a 24-hour curfew in the Muslim holy cities of Mecca and Medina, while other Gulf Arab states locked down districts with large migrant worker populations.

+* Iraq has thousands of confirmed COVID-19 cases, many times more than the 772 it is has publicly reported, according to three doctors closely involved in the testing process, a health ministry official and a senior political official.

 * Hackers linked to the Iranian government have attempted to break into the personal email accounts of staff at the World Health Organization, sources told Reuters.